SHUBH11102001/Statistical-Analysis-and-Forecasting-of-Solar-Energy-Intra-State-/README.md

 ### 1. Exploratory Data Analysis (EDA)
 - **Correlation Heatmap**: Generated visualizations to explore relationships between features such as `Global Horizontal Irradiance (GHI)`, `Direct Normal Irradiance (DNI)`, `Temperature`, and `Solar Zenith Angle`.
-- Key trends and relationships, such as correlations between `DNI` and solar energy output, were identified to inform the selection of predictive features for model development.
+- Key trends and relationships were identified to inform the selection of predictive features for model development.

 ### 2. Factor Analysis
 - **Bartlett’s Test of Sphericity** and **Kaiser-Meyer-Olkin (KMO) Test** were conducted to evaluate data suitability for factor analysis.